14 Venture Capital Firms Seeking SaaS Startups

 • Industries of focus: SaaS, Cloud, Data Platforms, Financial Services

-• Geographical presence: Based in Houston, Texas
+• Geographical presence: Houston, Texas

 • Founded: 2013